 (NVIDIA Corporation, Santa Clara, CA) The leading designer of graphics processing units (GPUs) for graphics and AI.
-Founded in 1993 by Jen-Hsun Huang, Chris Malachowsky and Curtis Priem, NVIDIA launched its first multimedia processor, the NV1, in 1995.
-NVIDIA is a fabless company (chips are made elsewhere) that is known for its advanced designs.
+Founded in 1993 by Jensen Huang, Chris Malachowsky and Curtis Priem, NVIDIA launched its first multimedia processor, the NV1, in 1995.
+NVIDIA designs its own chips, which are made by TSMC.

-Using its GeForce GPUs, NVIDIA, along with third-party vendors, offers a huge variety of graphics cards under the GTX and RTX brands.
+For more than 30 years, graphics has been NVIDIA's main product line.
+Using its GeForce GPUs, NVIDIA, along with third-party vendors, offer a huge variety of graphics cards under the GTX and RTX brands.
 Earlier card brands were Quadro and Titan.
-NVIDIA also made a system-on-chip (see
+NVIDIA also designed a system-on-chip (see

 Tegra).
 See